<< Yesterday

 1974 The American League suspends Graig Nettles for ten days when his bat shatters on a disallowed infield hit, releasing six super balls collected by catcher Bill Freehan.
 The Yankee third baseman, who said the piece of lumber was given to him by a fan in Chicago, hit a home run in his first at-bat for the game's only run in the Yankees' 1-0 victory over Detroit at Shea Stadium.

 1975 With an 8-4 victory over the Giants at Riverfront Stadium, the Reds clinch the National League West in their 142nd game of the season.
-The 'Big Red Machine' captures a title earlier than any other club since the inception of divisional play in 1969.
+The 'Big Red Machine,' who will finish 20 games in front of the second-place Dodgers, captured a title earlier than any other club since the inception of divisional play in 1969.

 1978 In a 9-4 victory over the Expos, Mets backstop John Stearns establishes a new mark for National League catchers with his 25th stolen base.
 Johnny Kling swiped 24 bases catching for the Cubs in 1902.